Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Results

-Moreover, small encoders struggle to keep up with decoders until around the twentieth checkpoint (fourth pre-training epoch), when they suddenly start having significantly more success on all SL tasks except trigger classification on ACE05.
-Training with MLM for over four epochs on the ``BookCorpus'' dataset drastically hurts performance on ACE05.
-The score RoBERTa-base achieves on ACE05 (cf.~Table~\ref{tab:comparison}) is not much higher than the best small encoder.
-The gains from further MLM pre-training on ACE05 are less accentuated than the overall number of model parameters.
-This can be corroborated by the fact that RoBERTa-base and RoBERTa-large were both trained for 500k steps \citep{liu2019roberta}, and RoBERTa-large is drastically better on ACE05.
+The results in Figure~\ref{fig:pretraining_roberta} reveal that removing the CM on the 68M parameters scale produces no gains.
+On average, Decoder Unmask performs worse than Decoder Mask.
+Moreover, encoders struggle to keep up with decoders until around the 20th checkpoint (fourth pre-training epoch), when they start prevailing on all SL tasks except TC.
+MLM training for over four epochs drastically hurts performance on ACE05.
+The score RoBERTa-base achieves on ACE05 (cf.~Table~\ref{tab:comparison}) is close to the best small encoder.
+The gains from continued MLM training on ACE05 become less important than the overall number of model parameters.
+This can be explained by the fact that RoBERTa-base and RoBERTa-large were trained for 500k steps \citep{liu2019roberta}, and RoBERTa-large is drastically better on ACE05.